Noamm9/NoammAddons-CT/README.md

 **Phonix Pet Timer** - Draws a very accurate Display that shows the cooldown of the Phonix Pet "Rekindle" Ability

-**Short SkyBlock Commands** - Enables a list of useful short version of skyblock's commands (type /ssbc for help)
+**Short SkyBlock Commands** - Enables a list of useful short version of skyblock's commands

 **Watcher Alerts** - Shows on screen when the Watcher has finish spawning mobs and when blood is done

 **M7 Ragnarock Axe Alert** - Shows on screen when to use Ragnarock Axe before p5 starts

-**M6 Gyro Alerts** - Shows on screen when to Gyro at Terracotta phase (still need some more work tbh)
+**M6 Gyro Alerts** - Shows on screen when to Gyro at Terracotta phase

 **Lock Chest Alert** - Shows on screen when the chest you tried to open is locked